elixirhealth/design-docs/docs/DD01-backend-app-architecture/README.md

 		- DB triggers make auditing changes easy
 		- might/prob want to be able to do joins
 		- incremental backups are easy
-- Access manages entity public keys
+- *Access* manages entity public keys
 	- endpoints
-		- add, delete, sample entity public keys
+		- add, delete, sample entity author and reader public keys
 	- storage: GCP DataStore
 		- simple single-table schema; no need for joins or aggregations
 			- queries will be simple lists by entity_id